Schlieko/the-insight-factory/idea.md

 > **📍 YOU ARE IN THE RIGHT PLACE!** >
 > This file is the spark that drives the entire pipeline.
-The scripts will read whatever you put in here and use it as the foundational concept for the audit, the research report, and the podcast.
+The scripts will read whatever you put in here and use it as the foundational concept for the audit, the research report, and the NotebookLM audio overview prompt.
 >
 > **How long should it be?**
 > As long or as short as you want!
 You can drop in: